-- What is to be done in the project (e.g. what kind of activities)? - Who are the project role players: who will be involved and what is the extent of that involvement? - · The accountable agency, and lead division within the agency. - Other partners.
+- What is to be done in the project (e.g. what kind of activities)? - Who are the project role players: who will be involved and what is the extent of that involvement? - o The accountable agency, and lead division within the agency - Other partners (implementation partners and or financial support, etc.) (delete italicised guiding text once you have completed the section)